WaleedYousaf/football-roster/README.md

 ## React
 - Create react app
+  - ### <b>Installation:</b>
+    Create a new directory for project, we'll name it `pes-app` and `cd` to it.
+Then execute:

+        npx create-react-app pes_app

+    Then if dependencies are defined after this, or in an existence project, to install the dev dependencies defined in the `package.json` file, run:

+        npm install

+    Then, we can run the app by executing:

+        npm start

+- Webpack
 - Babel

+  Converts ES6 to browser understandable vanilla script

+- VDOM
 - Class based components
 - Functional components
+- Pure components
+- HOCs
 - States
 - Props
 - Lifecycle methods in classes
 - Lifecycle hooks in functional components
+- Child to parent props

+  Use of callback methods passed as a prop to the children.
+When called in the child, returns control to the parent as a callback and can also get data in the params

 - Hooks
   - useState
   - useEffect